openember/openember/README.md

 # Agloo

-Agloo is a embedded linux distributed application group framework
+Agloo is a embedded linux distributed application group framework.